In Depth Baby Product Reviews Led by a Pediatrician

 Comfort is somewhat more of a challenge as every woman and every breast is different.
 We've tested features like the overall fit, suction adjustability, flange design, and the experience of lactating mothers.

-Several factors contribute to this comfort aspect, including the material of the flange (the cone-shaped part that covers the breast), the availability of multiple flange sizes, and the presence of adjustable suction and pump settings to help mom find a good setting.
+Several factors contribute to this comfort aspect, including the material of the flange (the cone-shaped part that covers the breast), the availability of multiple flange sizes (because every boob is different), and the presence of adjustable suction and pump settings to help you find a comfortable but efficient setting.

 Every mom's unique anatomy and sensitivity play a role in the comfort equation.
-Therefore, our goal with this metric was to identify the key components we believe increase the likelihood of a comfortable experience for a wide range of users.
+Therefore, our goal with this metric is to identify the key components we believe increase the likelihood of a comfortable experience for a wide range of users based on feedback from real moms who've been there and pumped that.

 breast pump - the momcozy s9 had some of the softest silicone flanges in the...